kp101/Wellness-Monitor/RaspberryPi/bme68x/README.md

 > For bme68x,depending on what else is attached to I2C, there is a secondary address for bme688...0x76,
 > use i2cdetect to check or trouble shoot.
 > This sensor has a heater, it should have a breakin period and a scan period meeting the requirements of Bosch for accuracy. see Bosch doc.

-> [!CAUTION]
-> A word on communicating with Adafruit IO's MQTT.
-Should leave client_id="" to avoid collision with multiple client with same client_id triggering random disconnects. (don't ask me how I know.)
-> when sending JSON to Adafruit IO mqtt, 'value={"xxx":yy}' is needed.
-Otherwise, send only number and text.
-> alternative to mqtt, it is also possible to use the restful api on Adafruit IO.

 ## Compiling and Installation Instructions